second-state/lity/docs/rule-engine-guide.rst

 Higher salience indicates higher priority.
 Activation order of rules with the same salience would be arbitrary.

-In constrast to Drools, Lity does not support dynamic salience.
+In contrast to Drools, Lity does not support dynamic salience.

 Due to Solidity parser issue, current salience value cannot be negative, but this shall be resolved in the future.